DiamondLightSource/mks9xx/README.md

 This is the EPICS support module for the
 MKS 9xx Gauge Controller.
 Providing support for the following gauges: MKS 901, 901P, 925, 971B, 972B, 974B

-The conroller utilises a RS232 interface for serial communications.
+The controller utilises a RS232 interface for serial communications.
 The default framing is:

 9600 baud